ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 Hue light panels are lights with configurable color determined from their input value.

-Their settings are shown in figure \ref{fig:HueLightPanel} and are as follows:
+Its settings are shown in figure \ref{fig:HueLightPanel} and are as follows:

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}